 Rejection is inevitable in life.
 Whether it is splitting up with your partner, failing an exam, being left out by mates, not getting into the college or university you wanted, being dropped from a sports team, being let go at work, failing your driving test and being bullied can leave us all feeling rejected and deflated.
 No one can live a life free from rejection and we all have our turn at facing it.

-Here are 6 things I wish someone had have told me about rejection when I was younger:
+Here are 6 things we wish someone had have told us about rejection when we were younger:

 No one is keeping count.

 Having experienced my own fair share of rejection growing up; I struggled academically, I failed my driving test repeatedly and felt invisible to the opposite sex for most of my teen years to name a few.
 Somewhere along the line I started to believe that there was an unspoken and invisible number of times I was allowed to fail before I officially became a loser and worse still, someone was keeping count.
 Turns out unsurprisingly this is total rubbish, yes its true people experience different levels of rejection but no one anywhere is keeping count of yours except for maybe you.
 Do yourself a favour and stop this right now.
 You are human and therefore not only entitled to get things wrong, but it is a guarantee that you will – just like the billions of other people in the world.

 It is all too easy to feel alone in failure but that is simply not true, when we fail we are in very good company; J.K.Rowling had Harry Potter and The Philosophers Stone rejected by twelve major publishers before it was picked up over a year later by Bloomsbury.
 Stephen Spielberg was turned down twice when trying to get into the USC Cinematic film School.

 Walt Disney was fired from his job at the Kansas City Star paper by the editor because he “lacked imagination and had no good ideas” and his first company went bankrupt.